hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

 Effective data management can significantly benefit research, providing advantages for individual researchers:

-- Careful planning aids in the early identification and resolution of potential issues, aligns expectations among collaborators, and clarifies data rights and ownership.
+- Careful planning helps in the early identification and resolution of potential issues, aligns expectations among collaborators, and clarifies data rights and ownership.
-- Thorough data documentation streamlines the process of locating and comprehending previous research, promoting efficiency and building upon existing knowledge.
+- Clear data documentation streamlines the process of locating and comprehending previous research, promoting efficiency and building upon existing knowledge.
-- Conducting risk assessments and devising robust data storage and security strategies mitigate the risk of data loss, breaches, or unauthorized use, safeguarding valuable research assets.
+- Conducting risk assessments and devising robust data storage and security strategies mitigate the risk of data loss, breaches, or unauthorized use, safeguarding valuable research.
-- Sharing data with others beyond the project's conclusion enhances research visibility and fosters increased citations, expanding the impact of the findings.
+- Sharing data with others beyond the project's conclusion enhances research visibility and fosters increased citations, expanding the impact of your findings.
 - Developing a data preservation plan ensures the long-term availability of research data well after the project's completion, contributing to data accessibility and continued research relevance.

 ### The cost of bad RDM practices

-Several surveys have shown that data scientists spend between 40-60% of their time loading and cleaning data, becoming the most consuming tasks and many would call it tedious of their jobs[@anaconda_report;@forbes_article].
+Several surveys have shown that data scientists spend between 40-60% of their time loading and cleaning data, becoming the most consuming, and what many would call tedious, tasks of their jobs[@anaconda_report;@forbes_article].
 Below we show the number figures from the [Anaconda "State of data science 2020" report](https://www.anaconda.com/resources/whitepapers/state-of-data-science-2020)[@anaconda_report].

 <p align="center">